-The Story Behind the Trendsnumber of children who are abused and are, therefore, likely to underestimate the extent of abuse.
-Trends show that since 2006/07 Belfast Trust has seen a decrease in the number of children re-registered to Child Protection Registers until 2010/11 when they had an increase each year since and higher than the NI percentage throughout.
+The Story Behind the Trends- Figures on child protection registers record the child protection process not the number of children who are abused and are, therefore, likely to underestimate the extent of abuse.
+Belfast Trust has seen a decrease in the number of children re-registered to Child Protection Register in 2013/14 and lower than the NI percentage.